Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Experimental Results

 \subsection{Experiment on Real-World Data: Sign Detection}

 We additionally demonstrate our approach on a real-world dataset consisting of $138$ images recorded by a SilkyEvCam event-based camera with calibrated true poses $\pose^*$ using a Vicon motion capture system.
 The camera has an image resolution of $640 \times 480$ and focal length $f=533.33$.
-In this experiment, we consider the task of detecting a slow-moving vehicle sign in front of the camera, with a large enough pose space $\poseSpace$ for the considered setting:
+In this experiment, we consider the task of detecting a slow-moving vehicle sign in front of the camera, with a large enough pose space $\poseSpace\subset \R^6$ for the considered setting:

 We show in \cref{fig:exp-real}a an example image from this dataset.
 Please note that the event-based camera reliably detects the edges of the sign, with additional noise spread across the entire image.
 We empirically determined the maximum noise level $\imageNoiseLevel = (w\cdot h)\cdot 1\% = 3072$ pixels, and compare our approach on the raw images from the camera and on images with basic denoising applied (\cref{fig:exp-real}b).
 We initially partition the pose space $\poseSpace$ into $\numPoseCandidates=666$ candidates and pre-compute the respective properties offline.
-Subsequently, online, our approach quickly and accurately localizes the true pose $\pose^*$ on all images using both methods.
-These results are shown in \cref{tab:exp-real}.
-We again note that the true pose was contained in the certified pose estimate for this experiment.
+Subsequently, our approach quickly and accurately localizes online the true pose $\pose^*$ on all images as shown in \cref{tab:exp-real}.
+We again note that the true pose was contained in the certified pose estimate for all images in this experiment.
 Please note that the cleaned images substantially reduce the online computation time as fewer candidates have to be considered.
-Thus, any progress in formal filtering methods, such as explored in \cite{santa2023certified}, directly benefits our approach.
+Thus, any progress in formal filtering methods, as explored in \cite{santa2023certified}, directly benefits our approach.